DungeonDev78/AMNetworkLayer/README.md

 ### Mock Mode
 During the development phase of an app, your back-end server could be down for many reasons but you still have to work on your application.
 In this eventuality a mock mode of your services would be helpful.
 Of course AMNetworkLayer has it.

-In order to use it you need to follow these semple steps:
+In order to use it you need to follow these simple steps:

 Create a JSON file with the expected response and add it on your project.
 When you create the file in Xcode, or you are importing it in your project, please **be sure to add it to your Target** otherwise the file will not be found and an assertion will arise at runtime.